-Because I tend to workout intensely and regularly, I typically allow myself anywhere from 100 to 200 grams of carbs a day.
-However, those carbs come mostly from vegetables (and some fruit).
+Because I tend to workout intensely and regularly, I typically allow myself anywhere from 100 to 200 grams of carbs daily.
+However, those carbs come primarily from vegetables (and some fruit).

 My last fasting glucose was 70, so I’ve been allowing myself slightly larger servings of fruit at night.

-Because of my rigorous level of daily physical activity, I don’t really see the point of letting my fasting glucose dip below 70.
+Because of my rigorous level of daily physical activity, I don’t see the point of letting my fasting glucose dip below 70.
 In fact, sometimes, when I’ve earned more carbs through vigorous exercise, I’ll have a fitness cookie post-workout.

 If I start to lose definition in my abs, then I know it’s time to reduce carbs again.

-Are you curious about how you can use Carb Cycling to create a healthier physique?
+Are you curious about how to use carb cycling to create a healthier physique?

-In my new course, “Silver and Strong: Getting Fit After Age 50“ I explain why knowing your fasting glucose number is important, the impact excess carbohydrates have on the human body, and how to craft a Fitness Comeback Plan that specifically meets the unique needs of your own body and lifestyle.
+In my new course, “Silver and Strong: Getting Fit After Age 50,“ I explain why knowing your fasting glucose number is essential, the impact excess carbohydrates have on the human body, and how to craft a Fitness Comeback Plan that specifically meets the unique needs of your own body and lifestyle.

-In my opinion, the course shares a lot of high-value nutritional strategies that can have an amazingly positive impact on your health.
+In my opinion, the course shares many high-value nutritional strategies that can have an amazingly positive impact on your health.